Wednesday, 16 December 2020

 LEGENDS

-Muruga, Brahma, Rathi Indra, Agni, Agasthiyar, Sage Naimisa, and Kattankazhi Swamiji worshiped the Lord of this temple.
-Karnan, the brother of Thirisaran, who also worshiped Lord Shiva of Thayumanavar, took the form of Ant, worshiped Lord Shiva of this temple.
+Muruga, Brahma, Rathi Indra, Agni, Agasthiyar, Sage Naimisa, and Kattankazhi Swamiji worshipped the Lord of this temple.
+Karnan, the brother of Thirisaran, who also worshipped Lord Shiva of Thayumanavar, took the form of Ant and worshipped Lord Shiva of this temple.

-As per the legend, Tharukasura, a demon conquered Devas and tortured them.
-Unbearable Devas, approached Brahma for a remedy.
+As per the legend, Tharukasura, a demon, conquered the Devas and tortured them.
+Unbearable Devas approached Brahma for a remedy.
 Brahma advised them to go to this Shiva temple and worship him.
-Indra and Devas took the form of Ants, not too visible to Tharukasura, and worshiped Lord Shiva.
+Indra and Devas took the form of Ants, not too visible to Tharukasura, and worshipped Lord Shiva.
 Due to the oil on the Shiva Linga, the ants found it difficult to climb up and worship.
-Lord Shiva tilted the side to a certain angle, to facilitate Devas in the form of Ants to climb up and do worship.
+Lord Shiva tilted the side to a certain angle to facilitate the Devas in the form of Ants to climb up and do worship.
 They prayed to Lord Shiva to get relief from Tharukasura.
-Satisfied with the prayers of Devas, Lord Shiva Killed Tharakasura and Devas got back Devlok.
-Hence Lord Shiva of this temple is called Erumbeeswarar.
+Satisfied with the prayers of Devas, Lord Shiva killed Tharakasura, and Devas got back Devlok.
+Hence, Lord Shiva of this temple is called Erumbeeswarar.

-It is believed that, like "Thirisiran" worshiped Lord Shiva of Tiruchirapalli, a demon called "Karan" also worshiped Lord Shiva of this temple.
-He took the form of an ant and worshiped Lord Shiva of this temple.
+It is believed that, like "Thirisiran", who worshipped Lord Shiva of Tiruchirapalli, a demon called "Karan" also worshipped Lord Shiva of this temple.
+He took the form of an ant and worshipped Lord Shiva of this temple.

-In another legend, Adiseshan and Vayu used to fight with each other, claiming each one as the greatest and strongest.
-This time Adhiseshan, holds Meru Hill.
+In another legend, Adiseshan and Vayu used to fight with each other, claiming each other to be the greatest and strongest.
+This time, Adhiseshan holds Meru Hill.
 Vayu blew the hill but couldn’t do so.
-7 peaks of Mount Meru were blown out and fallen down on the earth.
-This is one such piece, which formed Thiruverumbur Hill.
+7 peaks of Mount Meru were blown out and fell down on the earth.
+This is one such piece that formed Thiruverumbur Hill.

 POOJAS AND CELEBRATIONS

-Apart from regular poojas, special poojas are conducted on Brahmotsavam in the month Vaikasi ( May – June ), Maha Shivaratri in the month Masi ( Feb – March ), Annabhishekam in the month Aippasi ( October – November ), Thirukarthigai in the moth Karthigai ( Nov – Dec ) and every month pradosam.
+Apart from regular poojas, special poojas are conducted on Brahmotsavam in the month of Vaikasi (May – June), Maha Shivaratri in the month Masi (Feb – March), Annabhishekam in the month Aippasi (October – November), Thirukarthigai in the month Karthigai (Nov – Dec), and every month pradosam.

 TEMPLE TIMINGS